STEAK AND ALE PIE

 Steak and Ale Pie has

-for ways to make food a little bit more exciting in
+ways to make food a little bit more exciting in their eyes.

-that the first gurgle was heard - a delicious, dark,
+the first gurgle was heard - a delicious, dark, rich ale pouring

 local landlord had commissioned a special brew to celebrate

-the late Chris Moss, God rest his soul, created the
+late Chris Moss, God rest his soul, created the ale of his

-aghast in his tracks.
+in his tracks.
 What sight beheld him?
-A drawing
+A drawing of a Hobgoblin

 that day hence, customers would ask for The "Hobgoblin"